MicrosoftDocs/azure-media-services/media-services/latest/stream_subclip_media_how_to.md

 :::code language="python" source="~/../media-services-v3-python/VideoEncoding/EncodingLiveArchiveMP4/encoding-live-archive-to-mp4.py" id="SubclipJobInput":::

+---

-3. Create a streaming locator for the asset.
+3. Once the job is complete, create a streaming locator for the output asset.